Tennis Elbow - Massage Austin

 This technique is particularly effective on dense, layered soft tissues around the elbow.
 By using one thumb pad to apply pressure over the other, this technique not only increases the possible pressure but also reduces the risk of injury to the therapist's thumb joint, making it a precise, effective, and safe tool for deep tissue work on both the therapist and client.

-What is Tennis Elbow?
+What is a Tennis Elbow?

 Tennis elbow, or lateral epicondylitis, is like having a squeaky hinge on a frequently used door.
 The hinge starts to complain because it's overworked and under-lubricated, similar to how the tendons in your elbow begin to ache when the same wrist and arm motions repeatedly stress them they're.
 This discomfort is widespread among those who repeatedly use their wrists and forearms, like tennis players, hence the name.

 Just as a busy door gets squeakier with more use, any activity miming the motions of tennis—like pickleball, cooking, or yardwork—can make the elbow's "hinge" increasingly painful.
 The tendons, like the metal parts of the hinge, can only handle so much friction before they start to protest, leading to the characteristic pain of the tennis elbow.
-We treat many of these conditions with the Iler Method®, applying specialized techniques to help alleviate the pain and restore function effectively.
+We treat many of these conditions with the Iler Method, applying specialized techniques to help alleviate the pain and restore function effectively.

 What Are the Symptoms of Tennis Elbow?